eclipse-pass/pass-documentation/infrastructure-documenation/README.md

 In the operations and production section, the documentation details the architecture and infrastructure management strategies implemented by JHU to monitor, maintain, and optimize the platform.
-This assists the JHU team in their own documentation of their production environment, but serves as one example of a production environment for other adopters of PASS.
+This assists the JHU team in their own documentation of their production environment, but also serves as one example of a production environment for other adopters of PASS.
 This includes AWS-based deployment models, monitoring, data management, and ensuring consistent operations across environments.

 **Table of Contents:**